simple-last-fm-scrobbler/sls/TroubleShooting.md

 Solutions To Common problems.
 -----------------------------
+1. Clear credentials and log in again.

-0. Check if you have other scrobbling apps open. (this can sometimes be the problem)
+2. Check if you have other scrobbling apps open. (this can sometimes be the problem)
-1. Check your phone's time is automatic.
+3. Check your phone's time is automatic.
-2. Check battery/power settings on phone, add SLS to protected/whitelist (power save disabled for SLS).
+4. Check battery/power settings on phone, add SLS to protected/whitelist (power save disabled for SLS).
-3. Check SLS options. (power settings)
+5. Check SLS options. (power settings)
-4. Check SLS options. (enabled apps.)
+6. Check SLS options. (enabled apps.)
-5. Check your music app's settings.
+7. Check your music app's settings.
-6. Disable some of SLS' enabled apps if there are clashes. (examples are PowerAmp and ScrobbleDroid)
+8. Disable some of SLS' enabled apps if there are clashes.
+Some music players broadcast while closed (PowerAmp & DoubleTwist & DoubleTwist CloudPlayer).
+Some music players have mixed broadcasts. ("Anroid Music Player" and it's own broadcast)
-7. Try a different music player that scrobbles if possible.
+9. Try a different music player that scrobbles if possible.
-8. If you don't want to uninstall or clear the cache, create an issue on the GitHub. https://github.com/tgwizard/sls/issues
+10. If you don't want to uninstall or clear the cache, create an issue on the GitHub. https://github.com/tgwizard/sls/issues

 Note: You may lose your scrobbles if you do any of the following.

-1. If you can reinstall the app try that.
+1. If you can, reinstall the app.
 2. Clear the data also if reinstall does not work.
 3. Create and issue on the GitHub. https://github.com/tgwizard/sls/issues